 Applicants will be notified if they are being invited to interview by Monday 13 May.
 Interviews will take place on Thursday 31 May, in Edinburgh or via video conferencing for candidates unable to attend in person.

-The successful candidate will be required to submit an online application for postgraduate study to the Moray House School of Education, University of Edinburgh.
+The successful candidate will be required to submit an online application for postgraduate study to the Moray House School of Education and Sport, University of Edinburgh.

 If you have any queries about the application process, please contact Education.PhD@ed.ac.uk

 Informal enquiries relating to the Collaborative Doctoral Partnership project can be made to Dr Jen Ross firstname.lastname@example.org

 Unlike a Version: the lives of digitised artworks